Dominican Republic Travel Insurance: Plans & Prices

 Medical Emergencies & Limited Healthcare Access

-While the Dominican Republic has private hospitals in popular tourist areas like Punta Cana and Santo Domingo, these facilities often require upfront payment before treatment—and may not accept international insurance.
-In more remote areas, access to care may be limited or delayed.
+While the Dominican Republic has private hospitals in popular tourist cities like Punta Cana and Santo Domingo, these facilities often require upfront payment before treatment and rarely accept international insurance.
+In more remote areas, medical facilities may be limited or unable to treat severe medical emergencies.

 Water Sports, Excursions & Adventure Activity Risks

 From snorkeling in Sosúa to ziplining through rainforest canopies, the Dominican Republic is a hub for adrenaline-packed experiences.
-However, injuries from these excursions are often excluded from basic insurance policies unless you add adventure sports coverage.
+However, injuries from these excursions are often excluded from standard travel insurance policies due to their high-risk nature.

 Cruise Disruptions or Missed Port Stops

-The Dominican Republic is a common stop on Eastern Caribbean cruise itineraries, with ports in Amber Cove and La Romana.
-However, port calls can be missed due to weather, mechanical issues, or itinerary changes, leading to the loss of prepaid shore excursions or extra transport costs.
+The Dominican Republic is a common stop on Eastern Caribbean cruise itineraries, with major ports in Amber Cove and La Romana.
+However, port calls can be missed due to severe weather, mechanical issues, or previous travel delays, which can often result in additional, unexpected expenses.

 Severe Weather & Hurricane Season Disruptions

-The Dominican Republic is squarely in the Atlantic hurricane zone, and storms frequently affect travel between June and November.
-Tropical weather can cause flight cancellations, hotel evacuations, or delays in returning home.
+The Dominican Republic is in the middle of the Atlantic hurricane zone, and storms frequently affect travel between June and November.
+Tropical weather can cause flight cancellations, delays, hotel evacuations, and other costly trip disruptions.

-Trip Cancellation and Trip Interruption coverage can reimburse non-refundable expenses if your trip is delayed or canceled due to a named storm.
+Trip Cancellation and Trip Interruption coverage can reimburse non-refundable expenses if your trip is delayed or canceled due to severe weather events like a hurricane or named tropical storm.
 To be eligible for hurricane-related claims, purchase your policy before a storm is forecasted.

 Petty Theft and Lost Items